VETRESKA Becomes Official Luxury Pet Accessories Partner of Formula 1 Driver Ollie Bearman

 A dedicated F1-inspired product line will follow, extending VETRESKA's signature blend of playful form, considered function, and lifestyle-led design.

 For now, the partnership is live on track.
-Follow @vetreska_official on Instagram & Tiktok to join the conversation.
+Follow @vetreska_official on Instagram and TikTok to join the conversation.

 About VETRESKA